Help Scout Hack Pack

 5. Save images in Saved Replies

 Save Replies from the reply editor to include inline images or animated GIFs in your Saved Reply.
+To work with Help Scout's editor, please make sure GIFs are less 600px wide.

 6. Start New Conversations from the Customer Profile